caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 C# compiler implementations will generally de-duplicate string constants and literals in output assemblies.
 This is done through a mechanism called the *intern pool*, which can be accessed at runtime, although doing so is not necessarily helpful.
 Although there is no automatic deduplication of runtime-generated strings, it's not really productive to check to see if your string exists in the intern pool already: you can't check if it exists without constructing it anyway, and putting it into the pool will prevent it from being garbage-collected at all during the lifetime of the process.

 The `string` class has a predefined static field, `Empty`, to refer to the empty string.
 You may often see references to `string.Empty` (or `String.Empty`) in code instead of the equivalent `""`.
 In C# 1.0, using `string.Empty` was felt by a lot of developers to convey a minor performance improvement over `""` because the earliest compiler didn't have string constant deduplication; however, any such improvement was likely to be minimal in practice, and the two are essentially synonyms.
-A large number of developers still prefer to use `string.Empty` for readability or personal preference, but it is functionally equivalent to `""`.
+A large number of developers still prefer to use `string.Empty` for readability or personal preference, but it is functionally equivalent to `""`, and a modern CLR implementation should use a singleton instance as its empty string.
 If you are comparing a value against an empty string, it is better practice to consider how you want to handle null values and white space values too and use `string.IsNullOrEmpty(val)` or `string.IsNullOrWhitespace(val)` if they give the semantics you need without requiring an additional null check.

 #### Composite format strings